 Short-term Care Quality

-This nursing home was awarded strong grades in the category of short-term care as well.
-In fact, we gave it one of our highest grades in that area with a score of A-.
-In our short-term care assessment, we seek to forge a sound measure for rehabilitation services.
-In this process, we analyze the nursing home's level of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
-Fortunately, it appear that this nursing home has registered nurses on staff.
-Not all nursing homes employs these types of nurses.
-On the other hand, based on the data they provided, they do not appear to employ physical therapists.
-Finally, we looked at the number of residents who were able to return to the community from this facility.
-We found that 6 percent of this nursing home's residents returned home.
+This nursing home received an impressive short-term care score as well.
+We awarded it one of our higher grades in that area with a score of B+.
+In computing these short-term care scores, we look at the nursing home's skilled nursing services, including those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
+The objective is to formulate a barometer for comparing the rehabilitation services of various nursing homes.
+Fortunately, it appear that this nursing home employs registered nurses.
+Not every facility employs these skilled professionals.
+On the other hand, based on the information this nursing home provided, they do not appear to employ physical therapists.
+The final item we looked at in this area is the percentage of patients who ultimately were able to return home from the facility.
+We found that 6 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.

 Rating Over Time